 5. Keep your toddler safely in the room

-Perhaps one of the biggest concerns you might have is what to do when your 18-month-old opens the bedroom door.
+Perhaps one of the biggest concerns you might have is what to do when your 18 month old opens the bedroom door.

 After all, up to this point, he was contained in the crib and had no way to open the door, much less roam the house.
 But now that he’s mobile, you need to keep him safely in the room.
 Plus, keeping him in the room also prevents him from getting out multiple times a night.

 Think of it as containing him in a bigger sleeping environment.
 In the past, you kept him in his crib with no way for him to get out—now you’re keeping him confined within his room.
-Safety gates can keep him contained in his room (you might even want to put one on the top of the stairs for extra precaution).
+Safety gates can keep him in (you might even want to put one on the top of the stairs for extra precaution).

 And of course, just as you likely did when he was in the crib, strategically check in on him every few minutes.
 This can reassure him that you’re still here and that he’s perfectly safe in his own bed.

 While you should physically check in and enter your toddler’s room during this transition, you can also rely on a video monitor in the meantime.